 - 1. Turn the engine off. - 2.
-Open the fuel filler door. - 3.
-Slowly insert the fuel filler nozzle fully into the fuel system.
-Pump fuel as normal. - 4.
-After you are done pumping fuel, slowly remove the fuel filler nozzle-allow about five seconds after pumping fuel before removing the fuel filler nozzle.
+Open the fuel filler door.

+3. Slowly insert the fuel filler nozzle fully into the fuel system, and leave the nozzle fully inserted until you are done pumping.
+Pump fuel as normal.

+4. After you are done pumping fuel, slowly remove the fuel filler nozzle-allow about five seconds after pumping fuel before removing the fuel filler nozzle.
 This allows residual fuel to drain back into the fuel tank and not spill onto the vehicle.